Centre College Directory

 Effective June 1, 2014 Joy took on the position of Director of Career Services.
 Joy is an alumna of Centre College, and has her MS in Counseling Psychology from the University of Kentucky.
 She has worked in Career Services at Centre College for fourteen years.
 Before coming to Centre, she was the director of graduate employment services at Spencerian College, and while a graduate student, interned at the University of Kentucky Career Center.
 She is active in the National and Southern region of the Association of Colleges and Employers and is the President-elect for the Kentucky Career Development Association.
 She was recently certified as a master career development professional.

-Steve Asmus is professor of biology.
+Steve Asmus is H.W.
+Stodghill, Jr. and Adele H. Stodghill Professor of Biology and Biochemistry & Molecular Biology.
 He has taught in the biology and biochemistry/molecular biology programs since 1996 and was named a Centre Scholar in 2011.
 Prior to joining the college, he held a postdoctoral fellowship in the Department of Neurosciences at Case Western Reserve University.